-For CIOs, and other information technology executives, annual planning requires the creation of a plan for the coming calendar year, reflecting key initiatives and spend levels for information technology investments.
-The annual plan is a practical, calendar year implementation of the IT strategic plan, assuming such a strategic plan exists in a given organization.
+For CIOs, and other information technology executives, annual planning requires the creation of a plan for the coming calendar year, reflecting key initiatives and spend levels for information technology investments: The annual plan is a practical, calendar year implementation of the IT strategic plan, assuming such a strategic plan exists in a given organization.

-According to Corporate Executive Board, 93% percent of IT’s business partners agree that IT strategic planning is important in achieving their business objectives.
-However, less than 25% rate IT’s strategy and planning efforts as effective.
-Given this dismal appraisal of the value delivered by strategic planning, is annual planning then a wasted endeavor?
+According to the Corporate Executive Board, 93% percent of IT’s business partners agree that IT strategic planning is important in achieving their business objectives.
+However, less than 25% rate IT’s strategy and planning efforts as effective: Given this dismal appraisal of the value delivered by strategic planning, is annual planning then a wasted endeavor?
 Is annual planning doomed to drain precious organizational capacity and deliver limited to no value in return?

 Annual Planning Maturity Model: